bitrise-io/devcenter/_articles/en/team-management/organizations/organizations-index.md

 - team-management
 title: Organizations
 redirect_from: []
-summary: The purpose of organizations is to make it easier to manage several people working on different apps on Bitrise.
+description: The purpose of organizations is to make it easier to manage several people working on different apps on Bitrise.
 Organizations can own an unlimited number of apps, and Organization owners can assign Organization members to work on different apps as they see fit.